Stock on roads

-Primary producers are an important part of Campaspe’s local economy.
+Primary producers are an important part of our local economy.
 There are specific rules about livestock and the use of public roads, which are explained here.

 Most of the time, livestock graze in fenced paddocks but occasionally they may need to be moved to graze on roadsides.
-When livestock is being moved across a public road, farmers should follow Campaspe’s local laws:
+When livestock is being moved across a public road, farmers should follow Council's local law:

 - All livestock must be effectively under control at all times when they’re being moved across and along the road.

 - Signs which meet to VicRoads’ guidelines must be in place while livestock are being moved and removed immediately after.

 - You can only move livestock across or along a public road during daylight.